Killing of Gidone Busch

 Gidone Busch or Gary Busch (1968 – August 30, 1999) was a mentally ill Breslover Hasid who was shot and killed outside his apartment in Borough Park, Brooklyn by four officers of the New York City Police Department, who fired on him at least 12 times.
-The killing was highly controversial, because although Busch was armed at the time, the weapon he brandished was a claw hammer, and accounts of the incident varied widely.
+The killing was controversial, because although Busch was armed at the time, the weapon he brandished was a claw hammer, and accounts of the incident varied.

 Background

 Early life

 Gidone Busch was born to Norman Busch, a dentist, and his wife Doris, a divorce mediator.
 He had a brother named Glenn.
 At one point, Norman and Doris divorced, whereupon Doris married Howard Boskey, a psychiatrist.
 Busch grew up in a comfortable suburban home in Dix Hills, New York.